Homemade Flour Tortillas

 Wondering what to make with flour tortillas next?
 There are TONS of recipes using flour tortillas so you’ll never get bored.
 Here are just a few ideas to get you started:

 • Tacos: Using flour tortillas for tacos is generally only found in the northern part of Mexico and in Tex-Mex cuisine.
-My favorites are breakfast tacos filled with migas or machaca con huevo
+My favorites are breakfast tacos filled with breakfast migas or machaca con huevo

 • Burritos: Spread Homemade Refried Beans on a flour tortilla with some shredded cheese for the best bean burrito.
 Or make Egg and Chorizo Breakfast Burritos by combining scrambled eggs and chorizo in your fluffy homemade flour tortillas, then wrapping them up for the freezer.
 They’re the perfect on-the-go meal.
 For an even heartier option, tuck cheesy Chiles Rellenos and refried beans into a flour tortilla for my all-time favorite road trip meal.